-Fireplaces set the tone and style for the entire room.
+Fireplaces set the tone and style for the entire living space.
 This natural focal point automatically draws the eye of everyone that enters.
-So, it stands to reason that when designing your fireplace area, you’ll want to use materials that are worthy of the attention.
+So, it stands to reason that when designing your fireplace living space, you’ll want to use materials that are worthy of attention.

 Rustic fireplaces have a special kind of charm that has nearly universal appeal.
-They can be found in all types of homes and architectural styles, including cottages, bungalows, and farmhouses, as well as traditional, rustic, modern-rustic, and eclectic interior designs.
+They can be found in all types of home decor settings and architectural styles, including cottages, bungalows, and farmhouses, as well as traditional, rustic, modern-rustic, and eclectic interior designs.

 But simply framing the firebox with a natural or rustic material isn’t enough.
 You also need to ensure the mantel matches the rest of the style.
-That’s where reclaimed wood can fit in beautifully.
-Reclaimed wood mantels began their lives in another place, and still show many of the original marks and signs of age, wear, and patina.
-Adding one to your fireplace can instantly enhance and elevate your rustic fireplace style.
+That’s where reclaimed barn wood can fit in beautifully.
+Rustic reclaimed wood mantels began their lives in another place, and still show many of the original marks and signs of age, wear, and patina.
+Adding one to your fireplace can instantly enhance and elevate your rustic fireplace mantel style.

 Types of Reclaimed Wood Mantels

 Reclaimed wood comes from numerous sources, such as old farmhouses and buildings more than 100 years old.
 It can be made of many species of wood, and may show marks from its formation and its use.

 The piece of wood used to create rustic fireplace mantels can therefore take on different looks and characteristics.
 These are grouped into three categories to make it easier to find what you’re looking for.

 Rough sawn wood mantels still show their original, circular saw marks from when the beams were first milled.
 These marks add interest and movement to the mantel, showing off the old wood’s history.
 They come in many sizes and wood species, so they’ll fit in well with a variety of spaces.